 Almost 100 years old, the Bacillus Calmette–Guérin (BCG) vaccine protects against some of the deadliest forms of tuberculosis (TB), a bacterial infection that was responsible for 1.5 million deaths globally in 2018 alone.

 The BCG vaccine was first given to humans in the early 1920s, but its use didn’t become widespread for decades, following continued research into its safety and effectiveness in the 1940s and 1950s.
-Even then the level of protection the vaccine provides against TB continued to be hotly debated.

 A review of evidence in the early 1990s concluded that the BCG vaccine is unreliable in protecting against lung-based TB, the most common and infectious form of the disease.
 This led to several countries stopping its inclusion in routine immunisation.